mattermost/docs/source/developer/fx-guidelines.rst

 Organization: Reduce Obvious Steps
 ---------------------------

-If what the users need to perform is obvious, we should make concious decisions and reduce some of the steps involved in that process.
+If the action users need to perform is obvious, we should make concious decisions to reduce some of the steps involved in that process.

 **Examples:**